Computer technician with 19 years in the industry. I hold an A+ Certification, as well as a Bachelors of Science in Information Technology.

 - Bios Awakes (time, date, system setup parameter, components)

-- Post Runs ( Is PC functional, Keyboard working, Bios not corrupt, ram and graphics.
+- Post Runs (Checks if PC is functional, keyboard working, Bios not corrupt, ram and graphics.)

 - System test passed boots to OS, System tests fail (beep code or error message).

-Now that I've explained a few actions that your computer takes upon turning on the power, you should have a general understanding of how the boot up process works.
+Now that I've explained a few actions that your computer takes upon turning on the power, you should have a general understanding of how the bootup process works.
 There is much more I could tell you because the whole process is wonderfully amazing.
 But I decided to keep it simple rather than discussing each concept of the operation.
 I hope this information is very informative and helpful.
-Until next time...